micheledusi/Deckz/src/view/group.typ

 	width: 10cm,
 	/// The *vertical dimension* of the area in which cards are placed. -> length
 	height: 10cm,
 	/// If `true`, allows cards to *exceed the frame* with the given dimensions.
 When the parameter is `false`, instead, cards placement considers a margin of half the card length on all four sides.
 This way, it is guaranteed that cards are placed within the specified frame size.
-Default is `false`. -> boolean
+Default is `false`.
+	///
+	/// ```side-by-side
+	/// // Example with `exceed: true`
+	/// #box(width: 3cm, height: 3cm, stroke: green)[
+	/// 	#place(center + horizon, deckz.heap(
+	/// 		format: "small",
+	/// 		width: 3cm,
+	/// 		height: 3cm,
+	/// 		exceed: true,
+	/// 		..deckz.deck52.slice(0, 13)
+	/// 	))
+	/// ]
+	///
+	/// // Example with `exceed: false`
+	/// #box(width: 3cm, height: 3cm, stroke: green)[
+	/// 	#place(center + horizon, deckz.heap(
+	/// 		format: "small",
+	/// 		width: 3cm,
+	/// 		height: 3cm,
+	/// 		exceed: false,
+	/// 		..deckz.deck52.slice(0, 13)
+	/// 	))
+	/// ]
+	///
+	/// ```
+	///
+	/// -> boolean
 	exceed: false,
 	/// The *cards to display*, with standard code representation.
 The last cards are represented on top of the previous one, as the rendering follows the given order.  -> array
 	..cards